commercetools/nodejs/docs/sdk/api/sdkMiddlewareHttp.md

 The repeater implements an exponential delay, meaning the wait time is not constant and it grows on every retry.

+#### Token caching

+The token gets retrieved and cached upon the first request made by the client.
+Then, it gets refreshed when it expires.

 #### Usage example

 ```js